 I could write this article the usual way -- by showing you how to turn your thousands into millions through investments in solid, well-known companies.
 An investment in Procter & Gamble

-But can such returns turn your thousands into millions?
+Can such returns turn your thousands into millions?
 Yes, eventually.
-A single investment of merely $10,000 would turn into $1 million in around 26 years if it grew at an annual average of 20%.
+A single investment of merely $10,000 would turn into $1 million in around 26 years, if it grew at an annual average of 20%.
 But that's a fairly steep rate to count on for your stock investments -- a number to which only a select few master investors can aspire.
 It's safer to have more conservative expectations -- perhaps closer to 10%, the stock market's historical average annual return over most of the past century.

 A fine balance

 So what should you do if you don't want to wait 50 or more years to make millions?
 Here's one option: Take a few chances.

 With most of your money, you shouldn't take crazy risks.
 Consider socking much of it away in a broad-market index fund, such as the Vanguard 500 Index (VFINX).
 That low-cost fund should earn you close to the market's historical return over long periods of time.
 You might also try S&P 500 Depositary Receipts, an exchange-traded fund also known as SPDRs.
 Either of these options will instantly invest your money in 500 major American companies, such as Disney

 But once you've done that, take a few chances, and supplement your index with growth-stock picks.
 That's what I'm doing in my own investment account.
 I don't want all of my money in an index fund, because I'd like my portfolio to grow faster than average.
 Instead, a chunk of my nest egg sits in a variety of individual stocks.

 This strategy should help moderate volatility, and it can also allow you to do well with carefully chosen stocks.
 It helped me turn $3,000 into $210,000.